-Mechanical Ventilator Laboratory 3 hours lab; 9 weeks
+Mechanical Ventilator Laboratory

-The integrated laboratory work will develop the student's knowledge and technical skills in adult mechanical ventilation.
+This course's laboratory work will develop the student's knowledge and technical skills in adult, pediatric, and neonatal mechanical ventilation.
 The course will cover application and management of state-of-the-art ventilators.
+Letter Grade Only.